 If meeting deadlines and keeping projects under budget is important to you, keeping accessibility in mind from the start will always save you money and time.
-Retrofitting websites or Electronic Information Technology (EIT) takes more time and can result in inferior results.
+Retrofitting websites or app with fixes takes more time and can result in inferior results.

 Having a working knowledge of the basic principles of Web Content Accessibility Guidelines (WCAG) 2.0 is the best place to start.
 People can use the ample resources on webaim.org.
 People can view the WCAG Principles and Guidelines page or contact the Duke Web Accessibility Team to come do free group training.